6 chairs 222 / MS05 – Robert Mallet-Stevens

 Sold

-The 222 chair, also known as the MS05, is one of Robert Mallet-Stevens’s iconic designs.
-Designed in the early 1930s, it illustrates Mallet-Stevens’s rational approach: a bent-tube metal structure, a lacquered sheet metal seat and a backrest formed by vertical iron bands.
-Reduced to the bare essentials, this stacking chair adopts a simple, functional construction designed for economical production, perfectly in line with the modernist principles of the time.
+The 222 chair by Robert Mallet-Stevens, also known by the reference MS05, is one of the iconic creations of French modernism.
+Designed in the early 1930s, it illustrates a rational approach to furniture: bent metal tube structure, lacquered sheet metal seat, and backrest composed of vertical iron bands.
+Reduced to the essential, this stackable chair adopts a simple, functional construction designed for economical production.

-The original model was produced before the war by Tubor, the patent holder.
-Early versions featured two vertical bands on the backrest, before the adoption of a third band to enhance visual and structural stability.
-The chair appeared in several variants at the Salon des arts ménagers in Paris in 1935, notably in the kitchen of the Villa Cavrois, where Mallet-Stevens experimented with strict, practical furniture that was clearly in line with the aesthetics of functionalism.
+The original model was published before the war by Tubor, holder of the manufacturing patent.
+The first versions featured two vertical bands on the backrest, before the addition of a third element reinforcing the visual and structural balance.
+The chair was notably presented at the Paris Salon des arts ménagers in 1935 and furnished the kitchen of Villa Cavrois.

-The chair’s popularity was revived in 1978, when Andrée Putman, founder of Ecart International, relaunched its production by reissuing several of Mallet-Stevens’s historic models.
-Since 1979, this edition has made a major contribution to the rediscovery of French modernist furniture.
+From 1978, Andrée Putman, founder of Ecart International, relaunched the production of several Mallet-Stevens models, contributing to the rediscovery of French modernist furniture.

-These 6 chairs are very well made, stable and solid.
-They are marked “RMS” under the seat, and are undoubtedly unrelated to Ecart production.
+The six Mallet-Stevens chairs offered here are in very good condition, stable and solid.
+They are marked “RMS” under the seat and appear to be independent of Ecart production.

-Sleek, stackable and perfectly identifiable, the 222 / MS05 chair remains a staple of French modernist design, appreciated for the clarity of its design and the coherence of its construction.
+Refined, stackable and immediately identifiable, the 222 / MS05 chair remains a major piece of French modernist design.